Bob Cole (composer): Childhood years and adulthood

-Bob Cole, born on July 1, 1868, was the first-born of his family, followed by five other siblings.
+Bob Cole, born on July 1, 1868, was the first-born of his family, followed by five other siblings, including Dora Cole Norman.
 His family was musical; both his parents were square dancers (Robert Cole, Sr., also played drums) and all the children of the household were educated in certain musical instruments.
 Bob played various instruments, such as the banjo, piano and cello, and created his own family band with the support of his sisters.
 At fifteen years of age, Bob had a violent confrontation with the son of the mayor of Athens, and had to flee the town to live with distant relatives, of his mother's side, in Florida.
 A short time later, Bob was reunited with his family after they moved to Atlanta, Georgia.
 In Atlanta, Bob was able to attend elementary school and possibly high school; however, he did not proceed towards higher education.
 Instead of enrolling in a college, Bob found a job at the Atlanta University, which became his approximation of the student experience – from the interview from his sister, he was able to gain a vast amount of knowledge due to his knowledge-packed environment.